 On the crazy off-chance that all of these still have you thirsting for more, there are dozens and dozens of smaller expansions that I didn’t even have a chance to mention.
 I would be writing until next year if I was to write about each one.

-I hope you enjoyed the article.
+I hope you enjoyed our picks for best Carcassonne expansions.
 If you have a favorite Carcassonne expansion that I didn’t mention, or just want to talk board games, we’d love to hear from you.
 Just leave a comment below.